DHCSSza/escalator-sadilar/content/post/2024/02/RLadies/index.md

 infrastructure.
 The new members have to update information for our database of organizers and for the Global Team to give access to the infrastructure.

-We also have our [Organizers Guidelines](https://guide.rladies.org/about/) with the description of every step the new member and the team will do.
+We also have our <a href="https://guide.rladies.org/about/" target="_blank">Organizers Guidelines</a> with the description of every step the new member and the team will do.

 #### What can members look forward to in 2024?